Missouri Gambling Laws: What You Should Know - RotoGrinders

 On your phone inside state lines once geolocation clears you, or at retail books inside licensed properties.
 If you’re headed to a Chiefs game in Kansas City, expect team-managed wagering zones near the venue.

-How many Missouri sportsbooks should I expect?
+How many Missouri sportsbooks are there?

 What kind of gambling is legal in Missouri?